File collaboration in SharePoint with Microsoft 365

 Erase company data from managed devices

-As you consider your options governing access to information through device management, keep in mind that guest users are likely to have unmanaged devices.
+As you consider your options governing access to information through device management, keep in mind that guests are likely to have unmanaged devices.
 For sites where you've enabled guest sharing, be sure to provide the needed access to unmanaged devices, even if that's just web access via a PC or Mac.
-Azure Active Directory conditional access (discussed below) offers some options to reduce the risk of guest users with unmanaged devices.
+Azure Active Directory conditional access (discussed below) offers some options to reduce the risk of guests with unmanaged devices.
 Some settings can be configured directly from SharePoint.

-Intune in Microsoft 365 provides detailed device profiling options and can also deploy and manage individual apps such as Office apps and OneDrive.
-For detailed information about Intune and device management, see What is Microsoft Intune?.
+Microsoft Intune provides detailed device profiling options and can also deploy and manage individual apps such as Office apps and OneDrive.
+For detailed information about Intune and device management, see Microsoft Intune overview.

-You can configure device management from the Microsoft 365 Device Management admin center.
+You can configure device management from the Microsoft Endpoint Manager admin center.

 Azure Active Directory conditional access provides additional controls to prevent users from accessing your organization's resources in risky situations, such as from untrusted location or from devices that aren't up to date.

-Block guest users from logging in from risky locations
+Block guests from signing in from risky locations

 Require multi-factor authentication for mobile devices

-You can create access policies that are specifically for guest users, allowing risk mitigation for users who most likely have unmanaged devices.
+You can create access policies that are specifically for guests, allowing risk mitigation for people who most likely have unmanaged devices.

 For detailed information, see What is Conditional Access?.